monadicsystems/monadicsystems.github.io/post8.md

 3. The higher-order functions take a function representing the handler as the second argument.
 This handler is executed if the request uses the correct method and matches the URL path pattern.

 Let's try and *mimic* this style of defining endpoints using Okapi.
-First, let's define the endpoint we saw in the above examples with Okapi so we can compare it to the Method-Path-Handler style.

 ```haskell
 greeting = do